Frequently Asked Questions

 If you simply want somewhere to start, I’ve produced a short guided meditation that is free to download.
 But I would still encourage you to investigate further, because the practice is one of learning to work with your own mind—and that’s something that can be done anytime and anywhere, and once you understand how, you won’t need an external voice guiding you.

 I aspire to a consistent daily practice, and for the most part I do maintain one…but to be perfectly honest, there have been times I’ve let everyday life get between me and the cushion (no excuses, it’s a flaw I’m constantly working on!)

-The length of time I meditate for varies.
+The length of time I meditate for varies from 15 minutes to a few hours.
 Perhaps the inconsistency of my practice highlights exactly why it’s a called practice—I certainly never feel like a model practitioner, and I am constantly working with my imperfect tendencies—meaningful positive change takes time and persistence!
 However, I can tell you that I definitely feel the difference (in a good way!) when I am making meditation a daily priority.

 Regardless of how long I’ve formally sat for on any given day, I also practice mindfulness as much as possible—that means being present with each moment instead of letting my mind get carried off on all sorts of random tangents.
 I practice this whether I’m driving, washing the dishes, having a conversation or typing an email; you could say it’s somewhat a form of meditation-in-action and just as powerful as a formal sitting practice.